 Structurally speaking, I’m guessing this is the part which could have posed the biggest hurdle for the writer(s).
 Miraculous survivals are elements within American Gothic literature in which a character or characters will somehow manage to survive some feat that should have led to their demise.
 The problem is, with Carrie’s anger-fuelled telekinesis, Carrie is all powerful.
 She can stop an oncoming car and murder people without even touching them.
 This superpower means the opponent is fully at her mercy.
 Sure, the revenge is sweet to watch, but when a character is so much more powerful than their opponent this makes for a boring blood bath.

-To create a satisfying battle sequence, King gave Carrie two separate battles, one after the other with a quiet moment in the middle:
+To create a satisfying big struggle sequence, King gave Carrie two separate big struggles, one after the other with a quiet moment in the middle:

-- The battle on stage against everyone at school
+- The big struggle on stage against everyone at school

-- The battle against her mother, who has been proven to be a formidable monster and who stabs her quietly in the back.
+- The big struggle against her mother, who has been proven to be a formidable monster and who stabs her quietly in the back.

 Sue watches as the house is destroyed.
 The house can be considered a character in the story, or at least an extension of the women who live there.
 (In Gothic novels the setting is always a character in itself.)

 In the book, this marks the beginning of Part Three.
 I’m guessing King thinks (or thought) in terms of three act structure as a writer.

 We see Sue Snell see her gazing at Carrie’s headstone.
 Her voiceover says, “You can only push someone so far before they break.”
 This is her revelation.
 It’s an anti-bullying message at its heart.